Tikunei haZohar: Language and authorship

+David Solomon's bilingual annotated English translation, called the Tiqqunei ha-Zohar Margalya, is planned to be published by Margalya Press As of 2024.
+Solomon has translated the full text of the definitive 1740 Constantinople edition in parallel, line-by-line poetic form.

 Structure, Composition, and Topics

 There are two introductions.
-The first introduction, pages 1a-16b, tells how the book developed after Shimon b.
-Yochai and his son fled from the Romans and hid in a cave; describes the Ten Sefirot according to their colors; tells the loftiness of the Tzadikim; gives some explanations of the seventy Tikkunim; and also tells eleven additional tikkunim:
+The first introduction, pages 1a-16b, tells how the book developed after Shimon bar Yohai and his son fled from the Romans and hid in a cave; describes the ten sefirot according to their colors; tells the loftiness of the tzadikim; gives some explanations of the seventy tikkunim; and also tells eleven additional tikkunim.

-The intro goes on to discuss more concepts regarding the book, interspersed with prayers.
+The intro discusses more concepts regarding the book, interspersed with prayers.

 The second introduction, pages 17a-17b, contains a similar account of flight to the cave etc., followed by Patach Eliyahu.
-Patach Eliyahu is Eliyahu's meditative prayer which contains foundations of Kabbalah, namely, that Hashem is one and indivisible, Creator of all, beyond comprehension, but Who reveals Himself to us by the Torah and the Kabbalah and conducts the world by orders such as the ten Sefirot, which correspond to the human form—though He Himself has no body or form.
+Petaḥ Eliyahu is Eliyahu's meditative prayer which contains foundations of Kabbalah, namely, that Hashem is one and indivisible, Creator of all, beyond comprehension, but Who reveals Himself to us by the Torah and the Kabbalah and conducts the world by orders such as the ten Sefirot, which correspond to the human form—though He Himself has no body or form.
 Eliyahu concludes his prayer, saying to Shimon, "Arise, Rabbi Shimon, and let words of novellae be revealed by you, for behold, you have permission to reveal hidden secrets, through you; such permission to reveal has not been given to any human until now."
-Patach Eliyahu is found in the daily liturgy of Sefardic Jews, and in the daily or weekly liturgy of various Chasidim.
-Tiqqunei ha-Zohar, 17a-b, Petaḥ Eliyahu in full:
+Petaḥ Eliyahu is found in the daily liturgy of Sephardic Jews, and in the daily or weekly liturgy of various Hasidic groups.